dmayman/mealio_old/Planning/PRD.md

 - Define onboarding experience
 - Identify third-party APIs (e.g., recipe parsers, grocery categorization, calendar access)
 - Start with a simple weekly planning loop

+## Technical Architecture

+### Frontend
+- **Platform**: Web and Mobile Web (PWA-compatible)
+- **Tech stack**: React + TypeScript
+- **Routing**: Client-side routing with React Router
+- **State Management**: Lightweight global state using Zustand or Context API

+### Backend
+- **Platform**: Node.js + Express (or Fastify) for REST API
+- **Database**: PostgreSQL via Supabase or hosted on Railway
+- **Authentication**: Supabase Auth or Clerk
+- **Hosting**: Vercel or Netlify (frontend), Railway or Fly.io (backend)

+### Recipe Ingestion
+- **Approach**: Scrape recipe content from any URL using open-source tools or metadata parsing.
+- **Ingredient Parsing**: We will use [`sharp-recipe-parser`](https://www.npmjs.com/package/sharp-recipe-parser) to extract and structure ingredient data from recipe instructions.
+  - Pros: Free, open-source, supports unit conversion, TypeScript support.
+  - Responsibility: Parsed results will be normalized and stored with recipe metadata in the backend.

+### Grocery Categorization (Planned P1)
+- Explore use of third-party tools like Supermarket API or AI-based classification methods (e.g. regex, embeddings) for mapping ingredients to store aisles or categories.

+### Notifications
+- For planning nudges (P1), we'll investigate browser push support (Web Push API) and its limitations on mobile Safari/Chrome.

+---

+This section will evolve as implementation decisions are finalized.